ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

    then uses `xdotool`'s `windowfocus` command to immediately refocus the window holding Vim.
    Using `silent execute` instead of just `execute` suppresses `Press ENTER or type command to continue` messages, although you may want to start with just `execute` for debugging purposes.

-   Although it is hacky, I have empirically found the `sleep 200m` wait ensures the subsequent window focus executes properly (you may want to tweak the exact sleep time for your hardware and window manager).
+   Although it is hacky, I have empirically found a 200 millisecond wait ensures the subsequent window focus executes properly (you may want to tweak the exact sleep time for your hardware and window manager).
    The `redraw!` command refreshes Vim's screen.
    If interested, you can read more about writing Vimscript functions in this series's [Vim configuration article]({{< relref "/tutorials/vim-latex/vimscript" >}}), which is the next and final article in the series.

-1. Finally, define the following Vimscript autocommand group in your `ftplugin/tex.vim`:
+1. Finally, define the following Vimscript autocommand group in the same config file used above:

    ```vim
    augroup vimtex_event_focus